-With Christmas fast approaching there are going to be lots of people with no clue what gifts to buy for the golfer in their life.
+Christmas is a tricky time for lots of people who have no clue what to buy for the golfer in their life.

 In the 27 years I’ve played golf, I’ve unwrapped everything from three golf ball soaps to a multi-tool pencil and pitchmark repairer, a tartan pouch for golf tees, a dozen Top-Flite XL distance balls, a tiny book of golf jokes, embarrassing woolly golf jumpers and 50 pink plastic castle tees.